ramantehlan/blog/content/post/DesignThinkingMiracleOfInnovation.md

 </center>*“To finish a work?
 To finish a picture?
 What nonsense!
 To finish it means to be through with it, to kill it, to rid it of its soul”* — **Picasso**</center>

+# Acknowledgement

+These are notes from an online course taught by [Jeanne M. Liedtka](https://www.coursera.org/instructor/liedtka), at [coursera](https://www.coursera.org/learn/uva-darden-design-thinking-innovation), created by the University of Virginia.

+Header Photo by [Mike Kononov](https://unsplash.com/@mikofilm) on [Unsplash](https://unsplash.com/photos/lFv0V3_2H6s)

 > Let's discuss it on [Reddit](https://www.reddit.com/user/ramantehlan/comments/fusmal/design_thinking_miracle_of_innovation/) or [Twitter](https://twitter.com/ramantehlan/status/1246409194221244416)